 In Kidderminster, brownfield sites could accommodate approximately 820 homes, which will make an important contribution to the development strategy but will not be sufficient to meet the full need for housing in the town.
-Lea Castle is owned by Homes England, and an application for up to 600 homes and up to 3,350m2 of employment uses was made in 2017.
+Lea Castle is owned by Homes England, and an application for up to 600 homes and up to 3,350m of employment uses was made in 2017.
 A higher number of dwellings (about 1400-1500) on a larger site at Lea Castle would allow the site to become a stand-alone community with a school and possibly a GP surgery.
 The alternative would be for a smaller Lea Castle site to rely on existing facilities in Cookley or Kidderminster.

 Other large greenfield sites to the east of Kidderminster would have good access to the train station and town centre facilities.
 However the sites at Spennells are constrained by the presence of corn buntings (a priority species) and in the north by priority woodland habitat.
 A proposal to develop a relief road to the east of Kidderminster was criticised by the public during the Preferred Option consultation, would be very expensive, and has not been supported by the county highways department, and so has not been taken forward.
 The sites between the A456 and A448 face fewer ecological constraints.
 Access from these sites to the town centre and train station is also slightly easier.
-As such, these sites a preferred over the Spennells sites.
+As such, these sites are preferred over the Spennells sites.
 Consideration needs to be given to the timing of infrastructure delivery in relation to the delivery of housing.
 Sites nearest the A456 would be key areas for infrastructure provision.

-In Stourport-on-Severn, about 619 homes can be accommodated on brownfield land.
+In Stourport-on-Severn, about 600 homes can be accommodated on brownfield land.
 Development on smaller sites is considered appropriate, but larger scale development would overload the transport infrastructure.
-Large scale development at Pearl Lane is inappropriate because of constrained school capacity, the river crossing is already often congested and would get worse with a large new development, and additional traffic from the site would exacerbate air pollution issues in the town centre.
+The Pearl Lane site (AKR/14) has been allocated for development in the Local Plan, but any further large scale development on land on the Areley Kings side of the river would be inappropriate because of constrained school capacity, the river crossing is already congested and would get worse with large new development, and additional traffic would exacerbate air pollution issues in the town centre.
 There is also relatively limited access to employment sites on the west side of the river.